Where is “Lost your password?”

 You may have seen this:

+Internal Server Error The server encountered an internal error or misconfiguration and was unable to complete your request.
 Please contact the server administrator, and inform them of the time the error occurred, and anything you might have done that may have caused the error.
+More information about this error may be available in the server error log.

 The application (plugin and/or theme) may need more memory than PHP is allowing to give it.
 Thus, you may be experiencing this error/issue.
 The default PHP memory limit is 64MB.
 However, you can increase memory_limit for your account using php.ini at https://www.dotster.com/controlpanel/cgiManagement/PHPplus.bml.
 Search for memory_limit and set the value and click ‘Save’.